infinri/neural-forge/README.md

 # Neural Forge 🧠⚡

-> **An Experimental AI Engineering Knowledge System**

-An attempt to create a more intelligent approach to engineering knowledge management by implementing associative memory patterns and context-aware rule activation.
+> **AI-Powered Engineering Intelligence with MCP Integration**

+## ⚠️ **Work in Progress**

+**Neural Forge is actively evolving!** What started as a simple YAML rule framework has grown into a comprehensive AI engineering system that IS a full MCP server with PostgreSQL persistence and autonomous rule application.

+**Current Status:**
+- ✅ **MCP Server**: Neural Forge IS a complete MCP server with 12 tools for Windsurf/Cursor
+- ✅ **Rule Framework**: 63 engineering tokens across 8 categories
+- ✅ **Infrastructure**: Docker, PostgreSQL, CI/CD, observability
+- 🚧 **Pre-Action Governance**: Autonomous rule activation before AI planning (in development)
+- 🚧 **Cross-Session Learning**: Token effectiveness tracking and adaptation (planned)

+**Expect rapid iteration** as we continue building toward true autonomous engineering intelligence.

+---

+Neural Forge is an MCP server that provides autonomous AI engineering intelligence for Windsurf/Cursor integration.

 ## 🎯 **What is Neural Forge?**

-Neural Forge is an experimental AI engineering system that attempts to:
+Neural Forge is a complete MCP (Model Context Protocol) server that provides:

-- **🧠 Mimic Associative Memory**: Implements cascading activation patterns between related concepts
-- **⚡ Apply Rules Contextually**: Aims to silently apply relevant engineering principles based on context
-- **🔄 Track Usage**: Designed to learn from usage patterns (implementation pending)
+- **🧠 Autonomous Engineering Intelligence**: 63 token-compressed rules that activate automatically based on context
+- **⚡ Full MCP Protocol**: Complete JSON-RPC implementation with 12 tools exposed to Windsurf/Cursor
+- **🔄 PostgreSQL Persistence**: Database with async SQLAlchemy and Alembic migrations
-- **🌐 Connect Domains**: Links knowledge across security, performance, architecture, and testing
+- **🌐 Comprehensive Coverage**: Security, performance, architecture, testing, AI learning, and more
-- **🎯 Recognize Context**: Attempts to automatically detect engineering scenarios and activate relevant knowledge
+- **🎯 Context-Aware Activation**: Automatically detects engineering scenarios and applies relevant best practices

 ## 🏗️ **System Architecture**